4.c) Cognitive science and intelligence test

 There are two big problems when measuring intellectual abilities.
 The first comes from the fact that the display of these brain functions depends on the time of the day.

 Tiredness, moods, and other various factors can significantly affect their expression from one day to the next or between the beginning and end of the same day.

-The second one, each particular measurement uses a specific test, and the results can vary according to whether the individual has done a similar ability test in the past, the individual's personality or cultural affinity with the ability test.
-However, if it the design is adequate, this aspect should be minor.
+The second one, each measurement uses a specific test, and the results can vary according to whether the individual has done a similar ability test in the past, the individual's personality or cultural affinity.
+However, if the design is adequate, this aspect should be minor.

 In the quantitative data used from the longitudinal Young Adulthood study for the statistical analysis included in the EDI Study, the correlations between the different measurements of the same children of intellectual abilities are very low.
 The maximum is 33% even though they refer to the same people.

-Popular language, as an expression of the collective unconscious, clearly expresses that intelligence is a fixed quality given that it uses the verb to be referring to permanent not transitory characteristics in expressions such as that person is brilliant or knowledgeable.
-Well, at least in Spanish this aspect is obvious.
+Common language, as an expression of the collective unconscious, clearly shows that intelligence is a fixed quality while referring to permanent characteristics in phrases such as that person is brilliant or knowledgeable.
+Well, at least in Spanish, this aspect is visible.